tihohod/Watson/README.md

 # Watson
-# An experimental project of making HLDI machine
+# A research project of making an HLDI machine/software